Admission to the School of Engineering and Applied Sciences at the University at Buffalo comprises a two-step process:

 and Industrial Engineering; Engineering Physics

-In addition to these specific requirements, the School of Engineering and Applied Sciences will consider a student's entire academic record in reaching an admission decision.
+The School of Engineering and Applied Sciences will consider a student's entire academic record in reaching an admission decision.
 Factors such as a history of repeating, resigning, or failing classes, or low grades in classes relevant to the student's desired discipline may result in conditional admission or denial of admission.

 After a careful review of an applicant's academic record, one of the following decisions is processed: